How to Choose A Grind & Brew Coffee Maker

 The majority of coffee lovers agree that it takes better when made from freshly ground beans.
-A grind and brew coffee maker will therefore give you great tasting congee, without having to grind the beans yourself.
+A grind and brew coffee maker will therefore give you great tasting coffee, without having to grind the beans yourself.

 Another benefit is that you can avoid the mess that comes with transferring grounds from a manual grinder to the machine.